 Step 1.
 Learn to drive that type of heavy vehicle.

 Step 3.
-Pass a driving assessment.
+Pass a driving assessment in an approved vehicle.

 Theory and practical test results remain valid for 12 months from the date of assessment.

 If you do not upgrade your licence within this period you will need to sit your test again.